MagedGDEV/flutterApps/README.md

 Column widget takes a **mainAxisAlignment** property that allows us to align the widgets inside the column vertically.
 It takes a **MainAxisAlignment** object as a value, and it has different types of values:

+**SizedBox** is a widget that allows us to add space between widgets.

 ```dart
 Column(
   mainAxisAlignment: MainAxisAlignment.start,